-Falls of Rough is a blue-collar town, with 37.47% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Falls of Rough, you'll notice that it is more blue-collar than most other communities in America.
+37.47% of Falls of Rough’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Falls of Rough is a town of professionals, service providers, and construction workers and builders.
 There are especially a lot of people living in Falls of Rough who work in teaching (11.63%), maintenance occupations (11.30%), and office and administrative support (8.95%).

 Another notable thing is that Falls of Rough is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.